vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** It invokes an operation associated with an object, normally using dot notation such as `obj.member()` or arrow notation through a pointer.

-## Chapter 2 — Variables and Basic Types — More Questions
+## -> 2 — Variables and Basic Types — More Questions

 ### Q333.
 What is an indeterminate value?